rycus86/blog-content/posts/006_Home_lab_part_3.md

 ### Storage drivers

 Docker's plugin system allows registering additional volume drivers along with the ones built-in.
-You can for example bind a volume to an *S3 bucket* or *NetApp* share.
+You can for example bind a volume to an *S3 bucket* or a *NetApp* share.
 Check out the [documentation](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins) to see what's available or search on GitHub for other open-source implementations.
 Depending on your use-case, you might find people having the same problem where they already solved it in a reusable way.

 (TODO example of one? - CIFS perhaps)